GARP FRM Part I 6-Month Study Plan

 - Week 4: GARP Code of Conduct, integrated review.
 Complete every Foundations practice question available to you.

 The financial disasters readings look like trivia.
 They are not.
-The exam tests what failed and why (governance breakdown, model risk, leverage, liquidity, fraud), and those failure modes show up as application questions in later topic areas.
+The exam tests what failed and why (governance breakdown, model risk, leverage, liquidity, fraud), and those same failure modes resurface as application questions in later topic areas.
 Read for patterns, not for dates.

 Month 2: Quantitative Analysis (20%)